 RWANDA GORILLA SAFARIS

-Rwanda Gorilla safaris- trekking gorillas in Rwanda gives you a life time opportunity to discover these awesome apes currently existing in only three countries in the world where the critically endangered mountain gorillas live.
+Rwanda Gorilla safaris will give you a life time opportunity to discover these awesome apes currently existing in only three countries in the world where the critically endangered mountain gorillas live.

 A gorilla tracking safari in Rwanda is often described as “life changing” and with good reason.
 With only an estimated 880 Gorillas left in the world, to see these gentle creatures in their natural habitats is truly an epic moment.